 If you end up going to trial for a premises liability case, you are typically there because a property owner did not agree to an out-of-court settlement with you.
 Settlements exist to avoid the necessity of going to trial.
 They come in many forms, generally aiming to cover the losses that a victim experienced in an incident.

 Although settlement amounts vary depending on many details, they often include compensation for recoverable damages, such as a victim’s medical bills, lost income, and emotional pain.
 When parties do not agree to a settlement regarding these damages, the victims may choose to go to court to pursue them.

 For a free legal consultation, call (404) 888-8888

 Premises Liability FAQsWhat Is Considered a Hazardous Condition in a Premises Liability Case?Does Premises Liability Cover Animal Attacks in Georgia?How Much Is the Average Premises Liability SettlementHow Can I Prove Negligence in a Premises Liability Case?What Is a Premises Liability Case?What Evidence do I Need to File a Premises Liability Claim?

 Premises Liability Cases in Georgia

 When you have a lawyer by your side, they can offer their assistance in these matters and help you determine which laws apply to your case.
-For example, the Official Code of Georgia Annotated (OCGA) § 51-3-1 states that a property owner must maintain a safe environment for all those who visit the premises.
+For example, O.C.G.A. § 51-3-1 states that a property owner must maintain a safe environment for all those who visit the premises.
 Failure to do so may result in liability on the part of the property owner if invitees suffer any injuries due to improper care of the premises.

 In any premises liability case, lawyers, property owners, and victims will work to either establish or deny liability.
 This process can be lengthy, as the property owner and their legal team may try to present an argument that assigns liability to you based on your own behavior.
 When you have a lawyer fighting on your behalf, they can defend your rights and lead the fight for compensation.